 Introducing the Teaching Team at the Wellbeing Faculty

-Regular Visiting Faculty Members and Lecturers include practitioners, writers, researchers in the field of mental health including experts in child mental health, child development, children’s rights, play, the arts, imagination and creativity, social work, education, trauma-informed care and therapeutic approaches to wellbeing.
+This teaching and learning community welcomes regular visiting Faculty members and lecturers including practitioners, writers and researchers in the fields of safeguarding, child mental health, child development, children’s rights, play, the arts and creativity, multi-disciplinary professionals, trauma-informed care and therapeutic approaches to child therapeutic counselling and wellbeing.

 Course Leader / Director of the Wellbeing Faculty

-Jocelyne Quennell is registered with the Health and Care Professions Council (HCPC) as a Drama Therapist and Art Psychotherapist.
+Jocelyne Quennell is former Principal of IATE and has been committed to its growth and development for 30 years.
+She is registered with the Health and Care Professions Council (HCPC) as a Drama Therapist and Art Psychotherapist.
 She is also registered with the United Kingdom Council for Psychotherapy (UKCP) with the Humanistic and Integrative Psychotherapy College (HIPC).
-She is course leader for the portfolio of courses leading to become a professional Child Therapeutic Wellbeing Practitioner.
-She has been in the field for thirty years with a wide range of experience with adults and children.
-She has been a supervisor and consultant for many organisations in statutory, independent and charity sectors and is responsible for the supervision training for psychotherapists at IATE.
-She was awarded an Honorary Fellowship from UKCP in 2009 and is committed to promoting and enhancing quality and standards in training and education.
-The Wellbeing Faculty aims to raise awareness of the impact of adverse childhood experiences, promoting early help to increase access to therapeutic services for children. young people and families.
+She is course leader for the portfolio of training courses leading to professional Child Therapeutic Wellbeing Practitioner status She has been in the field for thirty years with a wide range of experience with adults and children.
+She has been a supervisor and consultant for many organisations in statutory, independent and charity sectors and has been responsible for the supervision training for psychotherapists at IATE.
+She was awarded an Honorary Fellowship from UKCP in 2009 and is committed to enhancing quality and increasing access in training and education.
+The Wellbeing Faculty aims to raise awareness of the impact of adverse childhood experiences, promoting early help to increase access to therapeutic services for children. young people, families and organisations.
+She is a member of the Racial Justice group in the London ACEs Hub.

 Course Convenor/ Wellbeing Faculty Administrator